-Oprah Winfrey is one of the most influential public figures in the U.S., and on Jan.
-29, she turns 63.
-From her humble beginnings in Nashville, Tenn., to her current status as one of the world’s best-known billionaires, Oprah has proven that she’s an unstoppable force with boundless optimism and a generous heart.
+Oprah Winfrey is one of the most influential public figures in the U.S. From her humble beginnings in Nashville, Tenn., to her current status as one of the world’s best-known billionaires, Oprah has proven that she’s an unstoppable force with boundless optimism and a generous heart.

 Oprah’s Early Life and Career: She Earned Just $227 a Week